ernesto1/monochrome/README.md

 ### Configuration
 - The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
-- If you run a multi monitor setup, you can read on how to configure conky to show on a [particular monitor](https://github.com/ernesto1/monochrome/wiki#multi-monitor-setups)
+- If you run a multi monitor setup, you can read how to configure conky to show on a [particular monitor](https://github.com/ernesto1/monochrome/wiki#multi-monitor-setups)

 # How to run
 1) Create the `~/conky` directory and clone this repository